grafana/grafana/docs/sources/panels/field-options/standard-field-options.md

 {{< docs-imagebox img="/img/docs/v66/custom_unit_burger2.png" max-width="600px" caption="Custom unit emoji" >}}

-### String unit
+### String units

 Grafana can sometime be too aggressive in parsing strings and displaying them as numbers.
 To make Grafana show the original string create a field override and add a unit property with the `string` unit.

 ## Thresholds